The representation of spacetime through time functions

-The next result proves that stable spacetimes are quite natural objects as they follow from just a family of real functions over a set.
+The next result proves that stable spacetimes are natural objects that can be constructed from just a family of real-valued functions over a set.
 It is inspired by \cite[Thm.\ 4.6]{minguzzi17} which was restricted to manifolds.
 Note that here the $F$-steep functions are replaced by the rushing functions \cite[Def.\ 1.26]{minguzzi18b}.
 On a spacetime $(X,\mathscr{T},\le, d)$ a function $X\to \mathbb{R}$ is {\em rushing} if

 equivalently, for every $x,y\in X$, $f(x)+\tau(x,y) \le f(y)$.
-Intuitively, a rushing function interpreted as a time runs faster than proper time.
+Intuitively, a rushing function, interpreted as a time, runs faster than proper time.
 For the relationship between steep and rushing functions on a manifold, see \cite[Thm.\ 1.28]{minguzzi18b}.

 \begin{theorem} Let $\mathcal{F}$ be a family of real valued functions on $X$ that distinguishes points: $f(x)=f(y)$ for every $f\in \mathcal{F}$ implies $x=y$.
 Then \begin{itemize} \item[(i)] The initial topology $\mathscr{T}$ generated by $\mathcal{F}$ is Tychonoff (hence Hausdorff).
 If $\mathcal{F}$ is countable then the initial topology is second countable, hence metrizable. \item[(ii)] The relation defined by